cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

     background_color: '#a9e8e6'
     background_image:
     background_size: cover
-  - title: CNC Technology for Art and Design
+  - title: >-
+      Can you think of designs you want to make with the CNC machine?
+What makes CNC better for making that object than 3D printing or laser cutting?
     content_markdown: >-
       ## Can you think of designs you want to make with the CNC machine?
 What
       makes CNC better for making that object than 3D printing or laser cutting?